 There are several tools built into this manual to help you find what you need quickly and easily.
 First is the Quick Table of Contents.
 Located at the front of the manual, this lists the main subjects covered and gives section numbers where you can find these subjects.
 Use the Quick Table of Contents to find information on a large subject like "Maintenance."
-Crossreferenced citations also help you get the information you need.
-If some other part of the manual contains further information on the subject you are reading about, we'll indicate that in a cross-reference like this: (See What to do before starting the vehicle on page 23).
+Cross-referenced citations also help you get the information you need.
+If some other part of the manual contains further information on the subject you are reading about, we'll indicate that in a cross-reference like this: (See Safety Alerts on page 7).
 You won't have to go searching for more information.
 Finally you'll find a helpful Subject Index.
 It's in the back of the manual and alphabetically lists the subjects covered.
 So if you want information on brakes, for example, just look under Brake in the Subject Index.
 You'll find all the pages listed where brakes or braking are discussed.